 Pokémon Go isn't just about catching Pokémon — hatching is a big part of the game as well.
 You get Pokémon Go Eggs from spinning PokéStops, from friend gifts, as a reward for being especially active, and even from defeating the Leaders of Team GO Rocket.
 Then you incubate them by walking with them for 2 KM, 5 KM, 7 KM, 10 KM, or even 12 KM.
 Once you've walked the specified distance, Pokémon will hatch from those Eggs, but each type of Egg has different Pokémon that can hatch and those possible Pokémon change often.
 Luckily, we here at iMore know exactly what can hatch from any Pokémon Egg, and be sure to check out our best Pokémon Go accessories, so you can be fully equipped on your Pokémon Journey!

 Update: preview Egg contents in Pokémon Go?

 As of April 2021, players can now see the possible contents of each Egg they pick up.
 By tapping on an Egg in your Egg Storage, it will display the possible contents before you place the Egg in an Incubator.
 This doesn't change the contents of the Eggs.
 Just like before, the contents are determined when you pick up an Egg, but now you can see the pool of potential Pokémon from when you picked it up.

 What kind of Pokémon Eggs are there in Pokémon Go?

-Aside from the very different Lucky Eggs, available in the Shop, there are three kinds of Pokémon Eggs in Pokémon Go:
+There are seven kinds of Pokémon Eggs in Pokémon Go: